bc-rmalyavc/themes-lib-core/README.md

 ## Caveats

  - As of February 24, 2015, please style your own product grids.
+Product grid templates can be passed a custom `products_per_row_class` to assist in grid styling.